Borderline Personality Disorder vs Bipolar: Is BPD Worse?

 Symptoms of Bipolar Disorder

-Symptoms of Bipolar Induced Depression can include:
+Symptoms of Bipolar Induced Depression include:

-• Feelings of guilt, worthlessness and hopelessness
+- Feelings of guilt, worthlessness, and hopelessness

-• Intense worry, fear or anxiety
+- Intense worry, fear, or anxiety

-• Feeling irritable, agitated or angry
+- Feeling irritable, agitated, or angry

 Symptoms of Bipolar Mania can include:

-• Irritability, anger and aggression
+- Irritability, anger, and aggression

-• In psychotic episodes, hallucinations and delusions can be present
+- During psychotic episodes, hallucinations and delusions can be present

-In general however, episodes of depression can last two weeks or longer while manic episodes may last up to a week, sometimes requiring hospitalization.
+In general, however, episodes of depression can last two weeks or longer while manic episodes may last up to a week, sometimes requiring hospitalization.

-Difference Between Bipolar and Borderline Personality Treatment
+Difference Between Bipolar vs Borderline Personality Treatment

 Borderline Personality Disorder Treatment

-There is not a Food and Drug Administration (FDA) approved medication for the treatment of borderline personality disorder.
+In the case of BPD vs bipolar, there is not a Food and Drug Administration (FDA) approved medication for the treatment of borderline personality disorder.

 However, some medications, such as antidepressants or anti-anxiety drugs, may be prescribed to treat some of the symptoms.